Welcome to CompVarietyPlus where I will be publishing in depth tutorials that focus on optimizing WordPress for Speed and SEO.

 Things Will Change

-Someone just starting out may not need what I’m using, or maybe they will want more even more horsepower etc.
+Someone just starting out may not need what I’m currently using, or maybe they will want more even more horsepower etc.

 For them it can act as a good baseline.